 How great that would be!

-The Compassionate Allowances program began in 2008 with 25 conditions and the list has since grown to 225.
+The Compassionate Allowances program began in 2008 with 25 conditions and the list has since grown.
 The Social Security Administration (SSA) adds conditions based on input from a variety of expert sources including advocacy groups and hearings co-sponsored by the National Institutes of Health (NIH).

 Since the program began, the SSA and NIH have conducted seven hearings related to:

 - Early onset dementia